 Post

-Post 3 of the Pepper & Carrot AI-powered flipbook series.
+Post 4 of the Pepper & Carrot AI-powered flipbook series.
 With the workshop standing from Post 2, we write the first code that the rest of the project will sit on top of: three small Python Protocol interfaces and a factory that picks the right implementation from a .env file.
-Nothing fancy — ~250 lines of code total — but everything the next seven posts touches is going to flow through these three seams.
+It’s nothing fancy, about 250 lines of code total, but everything the next seven posts touches is going to flow through these three seams.

 What you’ll build in this post.